shyamprasadsdet/JDBC_Mysql/README.md

 # JDBC_Mysql

-CREATE USER 'root'@'%' IDENTIFIED BY 'admin'
-GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
+CREATE USER 'root'@'IP Address' IDENTIFIED BY 'admin' GRANT ALL PRIVILEGES ON *.* TO 'root'@'IP Address' WITH GRANT OPTION;
 FLUSH privileges

 SELECT User,Host FROM mysql.user;